Skip to main content

 • Administrator access to your Okta admin console

-• An Enterprise plan on BetaTesting
+• An Enterprise plan on BetaTesting with the SSO feature

 • Your BetaTesting account manager's contact information